darija-open-dataset/dataset/README.md

   <!--- credits to [https://www.freeflagicons.com/country/morocco/sphere_icon/download/] --->
 </p>

 Welcome to the Darija Open Dataset (DODa), an ambitious open-source project dedicated to the Moroccan dialect.
-With about 150,000 entries, DODa is arguably the largest open-source collaborative project for Darija <=> English translation built for Natural Language Processing purposes.
+With about 150,000 human entries, DODa is arguably the largest open-source collaborative project for Darija <=> English translation built for Natural Language Processing purposes.

-In fact, besides semantic categorization, DODa also adopts a syntactic one, presents words under different spellings, offers verb-to-noun and masculine-to-feminine correspondences, contains the conjugation of hundreds of verbs in different tenses, as well as more that 86,000 translated sentences.
+In fact, besides semantic categorization, DODa also adopts a syntactic one, presents words under different spellings, offers verb-to-noun and masculine-to-feminine correspondences, contains the conjugation of hundreds of verbs in different tenses, as well as about 49,000 reviewed translated sentences in `sentences/sentences.csv`.
+For machine translation training, we also release **DODa-500K**: a single combined parallel file with 500,350 rows (48,350 human + 452,000 synthetic), labeled so you can tell human and generated data apart.

 Additionally, DODa takes into account the diversity of Darija spellings used in various contexts, making it a versatile resource for language enthusiasts and NLP practitioners.
 The dataset includes entries written in both Latin and Arabic alphabets, reflecting the linguistic variations and preferences found in different sources and applications.